Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 Summary and Exam Points:

 * Object replication is a feature of Azure storage accounts that allows for asynchronous copying of block blobs between storage accounts.
-* Both the source and destination storage accounts must have versioning enabled.
+* **Both the source and destination storage accounts must have versioning enabled**.
-* The source storage account must have the blob change feed enabled to inform the asynchronous copy operations.
+* **The source storage account must have the blob change feed enabled to inform the asynchronous copy operations**.
-	* Object replication can be done between storage accounts in the same region, across regions, across subscriptions, and across different Azure AD tenants.
+	* Object replication can be done between storage accounts in the **<mark>same region, across regions, across subscriptions, and across different Azure AD tenants</mark>**.
-	* Object replication minimizes latency by replicating blobs to a storage account closer to the consumers.
+	* Object replication **minimizes latency** by replicating blobs to a storage account closer to the consumers.
-	* It increases processing efficiency by replicating blobs to storage accounts where they are needed.
+	* It **increases processing efficiency** by replicating blobs to storage accounts where they are needed.
 	* It allows for data distribution and analysis in one location and replication to other storage accounts.
-* Object replication can optimize storage costs by moving replicated data to the archived tier for reduced costs.
+	* Object replication can **optimize storage costs by moving replicated data to the archived tier for reduced costs**.
 * Replication can be configured through the Azure portal by setting up replication policies and rules.
-* Both the source and destination storage accounts must be created with the necessary configurations for versioning and change feed.
+* Both the source and destination storage accounts must be created with the necessary configurations for **versioning and change feed**.
 * Replication status can be monitored and managed through the Azure portal.
 * Important concepts:
-	* Versioning and change feed
+	* **Versioning and change feed**
-	* Replication policies and rules
+	* **Replication policies and rules**
 	* Replication between different regions, subscriptions, and Azure AD tenants
 * Object replication can act as a source for up to two destination storage accounts.